 - Projects with an unlimited budget

-The milestone model lets you check everything before being charged, which makes it a good option for short-term or test projects.
+A milestone model lets you check everything before charging, which makes it a good option for short-term or test projects.

 Dedicated team pricing model

-Here you pay fixed monthly payments composed of the team members’ salaries and the service provider’s fees.
+Here you pay fixed monthly payments composed of members’ salaries and the service provider’s fees.

 Pros and cons

-Choosing the dedicated team model is similar to building an in-house team, yet with greater perks for employers.
+Choosing a dedicated team model is similar to building an in-house team, yet with greater perks for employers.

-- Access to a vast talent pool.
-The dedicated team model can help you shrink your in-house knowledge gap without having to employ new team members.
+Access to a vast talent pool.
+A dedicated team model can help you shrink your in-house knowledge gap without having to employ new team members.

-- No recruiting headaches.
+No recruiting headache.
 This pricing model lets you bypass recruiting, onboarding, and training processes.
-A software vendor does it for you.
-Still, you may request developers’ CVs and interview them individually if you want to.
+A software development company does it for you.
+Still, you may request developers’ CVs and interview them individually.

-- No administrative duties.
-You don’t need to worry about covering administrative costs, yearly bonuses, sick leave, or vacation days.
-The software vendor does all of that on their side.
+No administrative duties.
+You don’t need to worry about covering administrative costs, yearly bonuses, sick leaves, or vacations.
+The software vendor does it on their side.

 At the same time, this pricing model requires you to invest time and effort to manage the team and has the following drawbacks.

-- Supervision.
-The software vendor provides you with highly qualified personnel and takes the administrative burden, but you are responsible for the management of their working process.
+Supervision.
+The software vendor provides you with highly qualified resources and takes the administrative burden, but you are responsible for the management of the working process.

-- Fixed payment.
-In most cases, you pay a fixed amount for a dedicated team even if they work less due to roadblocks or downtime.
+Fixed payment.
+In most cases, you pay a fixed amount for a dedicated team even if they worked less due to roadblocks or downtime.

-- Paid idle time.
-You still have to pay your monthly fees, even if you don’t have any ongoing tasks.
-The fees guarantee that the team is ready to step in whenever you need them.
+Paid idle time.
+You still have to pay your monthly fees, even If you don’t have any ongoing tasks.
+The price guarantees that the team is ready to step in whenever you need them.

 A dedicated development team model is ideal for clients who need to quickly boost the productivity of their internal dev team without recruiting more full-time professionals.
 It is also suitable in the following cases:

-- You want to have direct communication with the software engineers and manage the project development process
+- You want to have direct communication with software engineers and manage the project development process

-- You are looking for a specific tech stack specialist or seasoned developers to temporarily join your in-house team
+- You are looking for a specific tech stack, or seasoned developers to temporarily join your in-house team

-- You have a high in-house turnover or are experiencing a shortage of tech talent
+- You have a high in-house turnover or experience a shortage of tech talent

 - Your in-house team lacks the necessary skills

-So, if you have ongoing projects that require a diversity of skills and expertise—a dedicated development team may be a perfect choice.
+So if you have ongoing projects that require a diversity of skills and expertise — a dedicated development team can be your perfect option.

 SDaaS model vs. fixed-price model

-Both the Software Development as a Service and fixed-price models share one common feature—you make a fixed, regular payment, usually once a month, so you can handle your financial planning wisely.
-But this is probably the only feature the pricing models share.
+Both Software Development as a Service and fixed-price models share one common feature — you make a fixed, regular payment, usually once a month, so you can perform your financial planning wisely.
+But this is probably the only thing both pricing models share.

-Fixed-price contracts work by fixing the scope, which often results in paying more than if you had adopted an appropriate variable pricing mechanism.
+Fixed-price contracts suppose fixing the scope and often result in paying more than if you had adopted an appropriate variable pricing mechanism.
 The key risks relate to the clarity of the specification.
-If the specification is ambiguous or isn’t thorough enough, it gives “wriggle room” to dispute whether all the desired aspects of the service were included in the fixed price.
+If the specification is ambiguous or isn’t thorough enough, it gives a “wriggle room” to assert whether all the aspects of the service were included in the fixed price.

-The SDaaS model offers a pre-set solution at a fixed price.
+Acropolium offers an SDaaS model that includes a pre-set software solution at a fixed monthly price.
 This is a basic set of functions covering all essential aspects of a software development project.
 But still, it’s open for flexibility on demand.
-If the project needs more specific features, more time, or to be on a bigger scale, the development company will offer you options to scale your subscription package.
+If the project needs more specific features, additional timing, or a bigger scale, the company will offer your options to scale your subscription package.

-How to choose the right pricing model for software development
+How to choose the right pricing model for a software development partnership

-The choice of which software development pricing model to use depends on many factors, including:
+The choice of the software development pricing model depends on many factors, including:

-- Project size.
-The pricing model will differ depending on if you need a couple of developers to fill a lack of expertise in your in-house team or a full-scale team with QAs, designers, and project managers aboard.
+Project size.
+The pricing model will differ whether you need a couple of developers to fill the lack of expertise of your in-house team or a full-scale team with QAs, designers, and project managers aboard.

-- Scope.
+Scope.
 The level of detail and the project’s complexity can impact your pricing model choice.
-If you have flexible requirements, T&M, SDaaS, or dedicated team models can offer agility in the development process.
-Fixed-price contracts can turn such a project into a disaster.
+If you have flexible requirements, T&M, SDaaS, or dedicated team models can offer the agility of the development process.
+Fixed pricing modes can turn such a project into a disaster.

-- Goals.
-Whether you want a quick performance boost, MVP development, or a stable team to maintain your existing solution, the cooperation and pricing model should reflect the goal.
+Goals.
+Whether you want a quick performance boost, MVP development, or a stable team to maintain your existing software solution, the cooperation and pricing model should reflect that.

-- Expected duration.
-Some pricing models work best for short-term projects (e.g., fixed-price contracts), while others are more suitable for medium to long-term projects.
+Expected duration.
+Some software development billing models work best for short-term projects (e.g., fixed-price contracts), while others are more suitable for medium to long-term projects.

-- Budget expectations.
+Budget expectations.
 Cooperation under time and material or milestone models often results in dynamic monthly payments.
-So if you want to have better control over your monthly development expenses, you should choose SDaaS, fixed price, or the dedicated team pricing model.
+So if you want to have better control over your monthly development expenses, you can choose SDaaS, fixed-price, or a dedicated team pricing model.

-- Level of control and involvement you expect.
-SDaaS and fixed-price models expect a low level of client involvement, while T&M and milestone models require your active participation.
+Level of control and involvement you expect.
+SDaaS and fixed-price software development pricing models expect a low level of client involvement, while T&M and milestone models require your active participation.

 In some cases, choosing a suitable pricing model can be challenging.
 But don’t worry.
 An experienced partner, like Acropolium, can have your back and help you choose the best fit for your financial, business, and technical requirements.